Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 This query is intended **only** for drivers in ROM.
 Drivers loaded in RAM must do nothing and return `RESULT_NOT_IMPLEMENTED` if they receive this query.

-The kernel will invoke this query at boot time after invoking [the "Get driver initialization parameters" query](TODO: link) and as long as that one didn't return an error.
+The kernel will invoke this query at boot time after invoking _[4.5.3.
+Driver query 3: Get driver initialization parameters](#453-driver-query-3-get-driver-initialization-parameters)_ and as long as that one didn't return an error.
 If something would prevent the driver from functioning normally then it should return `RESULT_INIT_ERROR` so that the kernel skips the driver registration.
 Returning `RESULT_NOT_IMPLEMENTED` is equivalent to returning `RESULT_OK`.

 This query **must not** initialize the screen or print any text directly.
 If the driver wants to show an initialization text, it must use the callback provided in register DE.
 This callback will have the same semantics as the BIOS routine `CHPUT`: it will print the character passed in A and can modify AF only.
 Here's an example of how to display a message using that callback: